dsinecos/drone-location-tracker/docs/drone-simulator.md

 The Drone simulator uses the following functions

 1. `createFleet` - The `createFleet` function uses a set of environment variables to setup a fleet of drones.
     1. It uses the `FLEET_SIZE` environment variable to start a fleet of drones.
+It has a default value of 15.
     2. For each drone it creates a random life period between 10 and 30 seconds.
 At the end of this period the simulated drone shuts down and sends no further location updates
     3. It uses the `UPDATE_INTERVAL` environment variable to decide the interval at which the drones would send updates.
 It is set at a default value of 1second